 Related article: Home Defense at it’s finest

-Keep in mind that there will be others leaving as well if a disaster strikes and starting alliances with them might not be a good idea.
+Keep in mind that there will be others leaving as well if a disaster strikes.
+Starting alliances with them might not be a good idea.
 You should do this only with the people you trust or with the ones you could read.
 If you know their motives and if you have some idea of their character, they can tag along.
 There’s safety in numbers after all.

 Staying or going when a disaster strikes is a decision that only you can take.
-You have to keep in mind the various factors and how they will impact the integrity of your home and the health of your family.
+You have to keep in mind the various factors.
+How they will impact the integrity of your home and the health of your family.
 There is no one that can tell you what to do and what’s best for your family.
 Survival depends on knowledge, environment and the skills to make the environment work in your advantage.

 Popular Survival and Preparedness solutions you should look into: